viktornar/small_rtb_agent/README.md

 ### How to test it ###

-You can use exported collection of request that can be imported into postman :) Exported collections are placed as SimpleRtb.postman_collection.json at root.
+You can use exported collection of requests that can be imported into postman :) Exported collections are placed as SimpleRtb.postman_collection.json at root.

 ![req_example](images/req_example_1.png)